 本文首先探究孕育無政府概念形成的各種思想，包括老子的道家學說，古希臘基諾（Zeno of Citium）的無政府主義及耶穌針對權力批判的解放主張。然後，我們將整理、分析和檢討兩位近代無政府主義代表人物－克魯泡特金（P. Kropotkin）及蒲魯東（P. J. Proudhon）的政治經濟社會理論，作為追溯無政府思想歷史發展軌跡的主要鋪陳。現今全球化現象與無政府的關聯為何？貝克（U. Beck）的「世界社會」概念將會是此一討論的出發點，並帶出世界反全球化社會運動的相關論述，以進一步探討無政府如何隱性地聯繫著人的生活本質。

 The “positive” and the “negative” emerging at the same time and in the same context is the main characteristic of globalization.
 The positive aspects of globalization include the breaking down of political border, the rise of new types of connections between world citizens and the development of human solidarity.
 However, globalization can be an ideology to help political powers to control the tendency of our diversified world.
 Therefore, it is unsuitable for viewing globalization as a “one-dimensional” phenomenon.
 Interestingly, anti-globalization movement, as a global movement against the “negative” globalization, is not a happening separated from globalization, but is a part of globalization.
 Anti-globalizationalists argue that superpowers are directing the development of the globe by making use of “capitalism” and “democracy”.
-Therefore, the activists start to accumulate their social powers by carrying out direct action to fight against the world Establishment with the spirits of solidarity and mutual aid.
+Therefore, the activists start to accumulate their social powers by carrying out direct action to fight against the world Establishment with the spirits of solidarity and of mutual aid.

 This study is, first, to introduce the humanist thoughts related to the globalization of anti-globalization movement.
 Secondly, the case studies of the independent media movement in the Chinese societies – Hong Kong and Taiwan as a kind of anti-globalization movement will be presented.
 In this context, the differences between the Chinese and the Western social movement practices will also be discussed.
 Through the above works, we discover that there are certain distinctive characteristics of the independent media movements in the Chinese that stimulate us to examine the core problems of today’s human civilization with an alternative thinking approach.